signalfx/gateway/README.md

 ### Go Dependency

 Additional Steps are required to install the metricproxy on Ubuntu machines because the golang package in Ubuntu is not up to date.
-The following steps to [update](https://github.com/golang/go/wiki/Ubuntu) the golang package on Ubuntu must be executed before running the install script:
+The following steps to [update](https://github.com/golang/go/wiki/Ubuntu) the golang package on Ubuntu must be executed before running the install script

 ```
-$ sudo add-apt-repository ppa:ubuntu-lxc/lxd-stable
+ sudo add-apt-repository ppa:ubuntu-lxc/lxd-stable
-$ sudo apt-get update
+ sudo apt-get update
-$ sudo apt-get install golang
+ sudo apt-get install golang
 ```

 ## Running